Regncon/conorganizer/README.md

 ### Must haves for publishing events

+-   Log-in bug, e-mail input loses focus when you input a letter |
--   Room assignment
+-   Room assignment | Gerhard
+-   Icons | Grethe :D
--   Bug: Problems with hitting enter while editing event
+-   Bug: Problems with hitting enter while editing event |
+-   Fix cookie lifetime |

+#### Ready for admin

+-   Desktop view | Torstein
+-   Filter out my signups and tags
+-   Help text explaining how the algorithm works
 -   Add is gm to event
--   Help text explaining how the algorithm works
--   Icons
--   Filter out my signups and tags
--   Fix cookie lifetime
--   Desktop view
--   Connect to checkin system
 -   Participants can choose favorite events
 -   Send emails from server
 -   Create participant in database
--   Ckcek if participant is over 18
+-   Check if participant is over 18 |
+-   Connect to checkin system

 #### Nice to haves for publishing events